TomerFi/alexa_skill_ask_my_pc/README.md

 Once the build is finished and you see a *BUILD SUCCESS* message on the Command Prompt window, you can close this window and go back to the extracted zip file.</br>
 You should see a new folder created named *target*, open it and copy the following to your Tomcat server folder:
 - Copy the file *AskMyPc-1.0.0.jar* to the folder *webapps/ROOT/WEB-INF/lib*.
 This is the skill itself.
 - Copy the folder *conf_files* to the folder *webapps/ROOT/WEB-INF*.
 This folder holds the configuration file you'll use to map actions to slot values.
-I've added a couple of examples for this configutarion file [here](#example-settings-of-the-skill).
+I've added a couple of examples for this configutarion file [here](#example-settings-of-the-skill).</br>

 That's it.
-You skill is now deployed to your web server, not we need to start the server.</br>
+Your skill is now deployed to your web server, now we need to start our web server.</br>

 You can now delete the extracted zip file of this repository, you have no need for it anymore.